-A conversation with my friend by the pool prompted my curiosity to learn more about what Kings Island Amusement Park offered for guests with special needs.
+A conversation with my friend by the pool prompted my curiosity about what Kings Island Amusement Park offered for guests with special needs.

-I was sharing about a recent visit to the park and she was wondering if there were resources available for her son with Down Syndrome.
+I was sharing about a recent visit to the park and she was wondering if the park had resources available for her son with Down Syndrome.

 This is an issue very close to my heart as someone who had a sibling with special needs and as someone with several friends who have children with special needs.

-Kings Island for me personally has always been about making memories and sharing adventures together.
+For me, Kings Island has always been about making memories and sharing adventures together.

-My hope is that the following information will help you personally or a family that you know with special needs in your community.
+I hope the following information will help you personally or help a family that you know with special needs in your community.

 I have greater empathy for special needs siblings and the challenges parents face because of my brother with special needs.

-I thought that I knew just about everything about the park as a longtime season pass holder.
-Surprisingly, I actually learned SO MUCH as I began looking into the resources that Kings Island had available.
+As a long-time Kings Island season pass holder, I thought I knew almost everything about the park.
+Surprisingly, I learned SO MUCH as I began looking into the resources that Kings Island had available.

-Utilizing these resources can greatly improve and help special needs families overcome some of the barriers to a visit.
+Utilizing these resources can greatly improve and help special needs families overcome a few barriers they may experience during a visit.

-My friend Micah and his family joined me for the media preview of the Peanuts Celebration.
+My friend Micah and his family joined me for a media preview of the Peanuts Celebration.
 Micah was such a joy to watch as he celebrated all things Peanuts!

 Micah’s first ride of the day and very first ride at Kings Island was the Woodstock Glider.